adjiekrazz/cms-ci4/README.md

-# CRUD with CodeIgniter 4 Framework
+# Content Management System with CodeIgniter 4 Framework and Myth/Auth library
-Mata kuliah Pemrograman Basis Data 2
+Web Desain & Teknologi Internet

 ## Steps
 - copy the env file into .env, then change the configuration that you needs like baseURL, or database